ttdoucet/ttdoucet.github.io/mnist/index.md

 <img src="docs/mnist.png" style="margin-left:1em; border: 0" alt="ambiguous digit"/>

-Is it a five written in a hurry?
-Or is it a three with a touch of Asian calligraphy?
+Is it a *five* written in a hurry?
+Or is it a *three* with a touch of Asian calligraphy?

-Inquiring minds want to know.
+Deep models are unsure, as am I.
 To me it looks like a three, but I can flip a mental switch and it looks like nothing other than a five.